EPL GW-16 Fantrax Player Picks

-Game-week 16 is almost upon us, and that means we’re almost at the World Cup break (be sure to join our World Cup mini-league!).
-It also means that for the 20 qualifying NMA Fantrax managers, it’s the Final for the Blog Cup.
+GW-16 is almost upon us, and that means we’re almost at the mother of all international breaks, the World Cup!
+Be sure to join our World Cup mini-league!

+It also means that 20 Fantrax EPL NMA-11 managers are competing the Blog Cup Final.
 At the time of writing, it looks like Erling Haaland is fit, so we may see plenty of Cup teams actually able to field 11 players this week!

-There are some nice-looking fixtures on tap, and we will also get to see lineups for Manchester City and Brentford since that’s the early kick-off (at 12:30 GMT).
+There are some nice-looking fixtures on tap, and we will also get to see confirmed lineups for Man City and Brentford before our deadline since they have the early kick-off (at 12:30 GMT).
 Immunity to Pep roulette could be a huge factor this week, so make sure you join the community here at NMA in the countdown hour before kick-off to see who starts for the Citizens and to discuss your final team selections.

-In addition to Manchester City’s nice match up, we also have Liverpool at home to Southampton, Arsenal at Wolves and Spurs hosting Leeds.
-Leicester can continue their resurgence at inconsistent West Ham, although I wouldn’t bet too heavily on that one.
-The other games could all go either way, with home advantage perhaps being the key.
+In addition to Man City’s nice match up, we also have Liverpool hosting Southampton, Arsenal at Wolves, and Tottenham hosting Leeds.
+Leicester can continue a resurgence at inconsistent West Ham, although I wouldn’t bet too heavily on that road trip.
+All the other games could go either way, with home advantage perhaps being the key.

-I don’t know what to make of Manchester United after last week’s heavily loss to Aston Villa.
-They certainly have a chance to redeem themselves at Fulham, especially if Mitrovic remains out, but their defense that had begun to look so secure was blown apart spectacularly last week.
+I don’t know what to make of Man United after last week’s heavy loss to Aston Villa.
+The Red Devils certainly have a chance to redeem themselves at Fulham, especially if Mitrovic remains out, but the defense that had begun to look so secure was blown apart spectacularly last week.

 Goalkeepers